annkamsk/mvae/reports/VAE_with_LISI_benchmark_braincell.md

 # VAE with LISI benchmark immune human

-Analysed dataset comes from [2021 Benchmarking atlas-level data integration in single-cell genomics](Benchmarking atlas-level data integration in single-cell genomics) and consists of data from 5 separate datasets containing immune cells human bone marrow and peripheral blood.
+Analysed dataset comes from [2021 Benchmarking atlas-level data integration in single-cell genomics](https://www.nature.com/articles/s41592-021-01336-8) and consists of data from 5 separate datasets containing immune cells human bone marrow and peripheral blood.

 Joined dataset has 33506 observations and 12303 genes.

 The authors shared a ready AnnData object via [Figshare](https://doi.org/10.6084/m9.figshare.12420968).
-More detailed description of the datasets and scripts joining them can be found (here)[https://github.com/theislab/scib-reproducibility/tree/main/notebooks/data_preprocessing/immune_cells].
+More detailed description of the datasets and scripts joining them can be found [here](https://github.com/theislab/scib-reproducibility/tree/main/notebooks/data_preprocessing/immune_cells).
 The objects has been additionally normalized with `sc.pp.normalize_total(adata, target_sum=1e4)`.

 In the joined dataset there are several sources of inter-batch variation:
 * different donors